 🎰 Is a DOI the same as a URL?

 No. URLs and DOIs are not interchangeable.
-A DOI is a unique alphanumeric identifier that labels digital material and pinpoints its location on the internet, whereas a URL is digital locator that can change over time.
+A DOI is an unchanging, unique alphanumeric identifier that labels digital material and pinpoints its location online, whereas a URL is digital locator that can change over time.